-Larry E. Coben, a Shareholder of Anapol Schwartz, has obtained millions of dollars in verdicts and settlements on behalf of thousands of catastrophically injured victims.
+Larry E. Coben, a Shareholder of Anapol Weiss, has obtained millions of dollars in verdicts and settlements on behalf of thousands of catastrophically injured victims.

 Scottsdale, AZ 85255